The Client - Process History tabs relate to Automations for the client. Refer to Client Process and Process History.

 Checking if a Process has a Delay Step

-You can also use the checklist to see if there is a Delay step that has been added to the Process that to set a delay in a process of a number of hours days or weeks (refer to Delay in Process Step Details and Examples).
+You can also use the checklist to see if there is a Delay step that has been added to the Process that to set a delay in a process of a number of hours days or weeks (refer to Delay in Process Step Details - Other Functions).

 Stopping a Process that is in Progress